LoneDev6/Wiki-ItemsAdder/plugin-usage/hide-scoreboard-numbers-1.17+.md

 {% hint style="warning" %}
 * Works only on **Minecraft 1.20.3+** clients
 * **Works only on Minecraft 1.20.3+ servers!**
-* Doesn't edit the `rendertype_text` shader files, it doens't any shader
+* Doesn't edit the `rendertype_text` shader files and doesn't use any shader
 {% endhint %}

 {% code title="config.yml" %}